7 Best Cooling Spices for Summer and Ayurveda Tips

 How to use it?

-To keep the heat at bay for Pitta constitutions during the summer, take ½ tsp amla powder and ½ tsp liquorice powder mixed with ghee or water.
+For Pitta constitutions managing summer heat, mix ½ tsp amla powder with ½ tsp liquorice powder in ghee or water.

 Saffron